ovh/docs/pages/web/microsoft-collaborative-solutions/exchange_adding_domain/guide.en-gb.md

 ---
-title: Adding a domain name to your Exchange service
+title: 'Adding a domain name to your Exchange service'
 slug: adding-domain-exchange
-excerpt: Find out how to add a domain name to your Exchange service
+excerpt: 'Find out how to add a domain name to your Exchange service'
-section: Getting started
+section: 'Getting started with Exchange'
 ---

 **Last updated 19th January 2018**